wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: Scan and Optimize consuming too much memory when checking mimetype of .po files
 * fixed: wp retina detection queries referencing object as an array
 * fixed: originals from converted resizes were not deleted during attachment removal
+* fixed: WebP versions of retina 2x images were not renamed properly
+* fixed: Unoptimized images displays an empty table for zero images to optimize

 = 2.2.2 =
 * fixed: previous fix for deleting webp images was not working properly